ifm/developerportal/v1.1.30/_sources/ODS/Recording/ods_data_recording.md.txt

 - O3R diagnosis errors get activated
 - Customer software errors (exceptions, etc.)
-- Differences of object detection: ODS detects an object, but the LIDAR doesn't or vice versa
+- Differences in object detection: ODS detects an object, but the LIDAR doesn't or vice versa

 It might be beneficial to establish some kind of "black box" functionality.
 Record the events within a ring buffer, which might be deleted either through a reboot or a person.
 This could be especially helpful for end-customers who encounter issues.
-The recorded data might be hold in RAM and forwarded via different ways (WiFi, etc.) to specific locations.
+The recorded data might be held in RAM and forwarded via different ways (WiFi, etc.) to specific locations.
 This must however be established by the customer.

-An typical event and recording approach might look like this:
+A typical event and recording approach might look like this:

 <!-- TODOO: fix mermaid -->
 ```mermaid